Amateur meteorology club (Autistic NYC): Tutorials and educational resources

 The top category contains brief, intuitive, relatively non-technical overviews.
 After that, the weather spotter training material also is relatively non-technical, though more in-depth.
-Then, below the weather spotter stuff, this page lists some online textbooks and video sequences, arranged in three categories by academic level: gradeschool, then college non-science major, and then college science major.
+Then, below the weather spotter stuff and some links to other NWS volunteer programs, this page lists some online textbooks and video sequences, arranged in three categories by academic level: gradeschool, then college non-science major, and then college science major.
 Then, finally, some miscellaneous resources.

 Basic introductory meteorology tutorials (brief)

 Below are some brief, intuitive overviews.